valancej/documentation/_basic/builds-and-configuration/parallelci.md

 ---
-title: Parallel Tests On Codeship Basic
+title: Speed Up Your Builds With Parallel Testing on Codeship Basic
 weight: 5
 tags:
 - testing